pjuhasz/mav_train_ticket/FORMAT.md

 The identification of the purpose of the first and last fields is uncertain at best.
 The observed values vary among samples and versions.

-The field tentatively marked as "ticket valid" might be something else - it was observed that in a pair of tickets that were purchased at the same time this field is 0 in one of the tickets and 1 in the other.
+The value of the field tentatively marked as "number of trips" is usually 1 for regular single-trip tickets, 2 for round-trip tickets (which may have been discontinued as of 2025) and 0 for passes.
+However, it was observed that in some pairs of tickets that were purchased at the same time this field is 0 in one of the tickets and 1 in the other.

 ### Class upgrade block